Azure/iotedge-lorawan-starterkit/docs/adr/009_discovery.md

 In a second stage, we will prioritize one of the more advanced health probe strategies and potentially introduce more supported configuration approaches.

-We will maintain the discovery endpoints on the LNS for backwards compatibility.
+We will maintain the discovery endpoints on the LNS, to enable the scenario where a user does not want to use the standalone discovery service.

 ## Detailed analysis